GoSuda

 5| 10.0.1.1 | 40021 | 10.0.2.15 | 8080 |

-Now, the Pod that receives this packet will respond to the node that initially received the request via NodePort, and the node will reverse the same DNAT and SNAT processes to return the information to the external user.
-During this process, each node will store the following information:
+Now, the Pod that received this packet will respond to the node that originally received the NodePort request, and the node will reverse the same DNAT and SNAT processes to return the information to the external user.
+During this process, each node will store information similar to the following:

 1# Node's internal DNAT table